Lock in the best mortgage deal – check rates now

 Are mortgage rates going down now?

-In June 2026, lenders have been trimming mortgage rates following recent hikes, however experts warn these cuts may slow or even be reversed due to the uncertain outlook.
+In June 2026, lenders have been trimming mortgage rates following recent hikes.
+However, while experts predict that mortgage rates may continue to fall, they also highlight the uncertainty of the current outlook.

 Will mortgage rates go down in 2026?

-Some lenders have been cutting mortgage rates in June 2026, following recent increases.
-However, experts say it’s too soon to predict whether mortgage rates will continue to fall, given the uncertain outlook and warn rates could rise.
+Many lenders have been cutting mortgage rates in June 2026, following recent increases.
+However, while some experts forecast that mortgage rates may continue to fall, they also highlight the volatility of the current outlook.

 Are mortgage rates rising?